jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 Below is a high level visual overview of project relationships.
 It is current as of 2017.

+.. todo: This image is a bit out-of-date so we're keeping it at the bottom.
+We should update it and move it up.

 .. image:: /_static/_images/repos_map.png
    :width: 75%
    :alt: Architecture diagram of project relationships